dexhunter/yanhua.ai/README.md

 ### No Data Showing

-1. Check if GitHub Actions are running successfully
+1. Check if GitHub Actions are running successfully.
-2. Verify your SerpAPI key is correctly configured:
+2. Verify your `SERPAPI_KEY` and Cloudflare secrets (`CLOUDFLARE_API_TOKEN`, `CLOUDFLARE_ACCOUNT_ID`, `CLOUDFLARE_KV_NAMESPACE_ID`) are correctly configured in GitHub Secrets.
-   - For local testing: Check your `.env` file contains `SERPAPI_KEY=your_key`
-   - For automation: Verify GitHub Secrets are set correctly
-3. Check the Actions logs for error messages
+3. Check the Actions logs for any error messages from Wrangler or the Python script.
-4. Test locally: Run `python fetch_citations.py` to see detailed error messages
+4. Test locally: Run `python fetch_citations.py` to see if `citations_data.json` is created correctly.

 ### API Limits